JPVenson/DataAccess/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/vatab1g9oyo6sriq/branch/master?svg=true)](https://ci.appveyor.com/project/JPVenson/dataaccess/branch/master)

+##YAORM now supports folloring Frameworks: netstandard2.0;netcoreapp2.2;netcoreapp2.1;netcoreapp2.0;net47;net471;net472

+###if you got trouble with the SqLite Adapter please see the wiki "SqLite"

 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/.

 You can also contact me on gitter at https://gitter.im/JPVenson/DataAccess.